 - Two air-conditioned bedrooms share a two-storey building

-- King-size bed in ground floor room; twin beds in the upper room
+- Queen-size bed in ground floor room; twin beds in the upper room

 - Seating in alcove doubles as extra bed (extra charge)